-When a crew-member is carrying out work in the water, keep a ladder or a rope ladder ready on the deck.
+When a crew member is carrying out work in the water, keep a ladder or rope ladder ready for climbing on board.

 Fire safety

 At sea, fire is the most dangerous and life threatening hazard.
 Always keep your vessel free of fire hazards.
 Fuel, heat and air are the elements of a fire.
 To reduce risks, keep them separate from each other.